DamCB/tyssue/README.md

 [Tamulonis2013]: Tamulonis, C. Cell-based models.
 (Universiteit ven Amsterdam, 2013). doi:10.1177/1745691612459060.

 [Tlili2013]: Tlili,S. et al. Mechanical formalism for tissue dynamics.
 6, 23 (2013).

-[1]: The fact that the LCC model uses the term `cell` as it's core concept is unfortunate.
-This will be hidden in the python API of the project.